JetS3t Synchronize

 keepfiles: This option tells Synchronize to keeps files that it would otherwise revert or delete.
 With this option set, files that have been updated on the destination compared to the source directory, which would normally be reverted, will be left alone.
 Also, files on the destination that have been deleted in the source directory will be left in place, rather than deleted.

 Note: The keepfiles option can sometimes be convenient but isn't intended for regular use.
-In effect it prevents Synchronize from doing its main job, which is to maintain an identical directory structure between your computer and S3.
+In effect it prevents Synchronize from doing its main job, which is to maintain an identical directory structure between your computer and your online account.
 If you have to use it regularly, Synchronize probably isn't the right tool for what you're trying to do.

 gzip: Files are compressed to gzip files prior to being uploaded, and are decompressed when being downloaded.
 Note If Gzipped files are downloaded without this option they will not be decompressed, and will not have any file extension (like .gz) to indicate that they are gzip files.
 It will be your responsibility to decompress these files.